yashrajd/bcap/README.md

 Powers:

-- Often provide the default node connection for users sending and receiving bitcoin transactions
+- Often provide the default node connection for users sending and receiving bitcoin transactions.
 - Sell or threaten to sell one side of a hard fork dispute, but with less scale and impact than Investors.
 - Sell or threaten to sell bitcoin and use other cryptocurrencies that meet their needs.
 - The amount of fees driven by the application is directly proportional to their power.